106968687/DTC-SC/README.md

 # DTC-SC
-The smart contract for data trading certification
+The smart contracts for data trading certification